LukeEmmet/GeminiLUACH/README.md

 ## Background

 Gemini specifies an exchange protocol and very lightweight text structuring, similar to a very small subset of markdown.
-This text format is generally expected to be UTF-8 for the overwhelming majority of content.
+The charset is generally expected to be UTF-8 for the overwhelming majority of content.

 The general intention with Gemini is to keep the format very simple to be read by a range of users:

 * Users and authors reading and writing the file as plain UTF-8 text
 * Command line clients
 * Graphical clients
-* Search engines
+* Search engine crawlers and other aggregators
+* Speech clients

 The GMI text format is line oriented and includes the following key features only